 The Rockport COA together with The Open Door and SeniorCare Nutrition, provide the Senior Mobile Market on the first Thursday of each month from 10:00-11:00 a.m. at the Senior Center for low-income seniors.
 Three bags of fresh fruit, vegetables, and groceries are provided for pick up.

 Transportation is provided by Cape Ann Transportation Authority, (CATA), Dial-a-Ride program.
 CATA provides transportation for medical appointments, local shopping, and mall shopping.
 Grocery shopping is every Tuesday from 11:45 a.m.-2:00 p.m..
 You must call 978-283-7916 to make a reservation.
 The bus makes stops at Stop & Shop on Thatcher Road in Gloucester, and Shaw’s Market on Eastern Avenue in Gloucester, and Market Basket near Blackburn Circle.
 The cost is $4.00 round trip.
-The CATA bus also rides to the North Shore Mall in Peabody and also the Liberty Tree Mall in Danvers every Wednesday at 9:30am at the Senior Center, 58 Broadway.
+The CATA bus rides to the following places each Wednesday: Week 1 - Wal-Mart, Week 2 - Christmas Tree Shops, Week 3 - Trader Joe's, Week 4 - Liberty Tree Mall or Northshore Mall, and Week 5 - Ocean State Job Lot leaving at 9:30 a.m. from the Senior Center, 58 Broadway.
 Cost is $5.00 round trip.
-You need to call 978-283-7916 to make a reservation in advance.

 SeniorCare in Gloucester provides Rockport seniors volunteer transportation beyond Gloucester for medical appointments.
 You must call SeniorCare in advance at 978-281-5128.
 For more information about Senior Care, visit their website at: www.seniorcareinc.org.